ABOUT THE MOAB AREA COMMUNITY LAND TRUST

 Founded in 2012, MACLT has been building the framework to ensure housing affordability for every family in the Moab area.
 The mission is to create permanent affordable housing by preserving land held in trust in Moab City, Grand County, and northern San Juan County.

-In general, a community land trust (CLT) is a nonprofit organization governed by a board of
+A community land trust (CLT) is a nonprofit organization governed by a board of

 community members working to ensure permanently affordable housing opportunities for